 The background investigator shall summarize the results of the background investigation in a narrative report that includes sufficient information to allow the reviewing authority to decide whether to extend a conditional offer of employment.
 The report shall not include any information that is prohibited from use, including that from social media sites, in making employment decisions.
 The report and all supporting documentation shall be included in the candidate's background investigation file (11 CCR 1953).

 1000.7.5 RECORDS RETENTION

-The background report and all supporting documentation shall be maintained for a minimum of two years and in accordance with the established records retention schedule (Government Code § 12946; 11 CCR 1953).
+The background report and all supporting documentation shall be maintained in accordance with the established records retention schedule.

 1000.7.6 BACKGROUND INVESTIGATION UPDATE